Protesters Can’t Postpone Police-Governed Trials

 “May 5 is good, tomorrow would be better,” quipped attorney Martin Stolar, who represents Jeffryes.

 Police issued summons to Jeffryes and Winsor after they participated in a Black Lives Matter protest on March 7.
-While Jeffreys is accused of crossing the street against a steady “Don’t Walk” sign, Winsor is charged with “walking in the roadway next to a sidewalk that was to use.”
+While Jeffreys is accused of crossing the street against a steady “Don’t Walk” sign, Winsor is charged with “walking in the roadway next to a sidewalk that was safe to use.”

 Stolar and co-counsel contend that the women’s cases belong in criminal court, but that the NYPD has begun prosecuting cases in-house to shield the department and officers from civil liability.